francium/qinterest/README.md

 ```

 #### Server-Side Rendering
-The server render a basic HTML template and injects initial data into the template to
+The server renders a basic HTML template and injects initial data into the template to
 avoid having to make an additional request to get data to render.
 This initial data is a
-JSON object containing things like: currently logged into user, initial set of pins to
+JSON object containing things like: currently logged in user, initial set of pins to
 render on the given page, information about a given user if on their profile
 (`/user/francium`).